deriggi/IFMSPatial/README.md

 ### JSON Data

-JSON files are called by the JavaScript from the [GisMapViewer] (https://github.com/deriggi/IFMSPatial/blob/master/IFMS%20Web/GisMapViewer.aspx) page
+JSON files are called by the JavaScript from the [GisMapViewer] (https://github.com/deriggi/IFMSPatial/blob/master/IFMS%20Web/GisMapViewer.aspx) page.
+They contain some of the data displayed on the popup in the map.
+The other portion of the popup content is retrieved from the data base using the ASP SqlDataSource tag and parameters stored in the URL

 [json files] (https://github.com/deriggi/IFMSPatial/tree/master/IFMS%20Web/GisMaps/json)